edwardhelmick/edwardhelmick.github.io/CodeReview.md

 ```
 This is how the model is implemented in the current application.
 It is stored locally in a .JSON file.
 I plan on saving these JSON models to the database, and then use the MongoDB driver to retrieve them from the database, use LINQ to aggregate them and select them as necessary, and display them to the user on the view.
 LINQ is a nice addition to this and learning it will prove useful for me in the future.
 It is a highly productive tool and reduces developer error while improving efficiency.

+### Security Considerations

+There are a lot of things to consider when it comes to software security.
+In this project, I have taken a few things into account.
+For starters, I have locked the models down to only accept desired input, which will prevent unwanted inputs from being passed through to the controller.
+Unwanted inputs could lead to security vulnerabilities or unauthorized access to the database.
+It will also prevent server-side error, as the client will be unable to pass through data that might break the code base.
+Additionally, I have added error handling to properly deal with issues that may arise.
+Finally, ASP.NET by default utilizes IIS (Internet Information Server) to act as a web server for applications.
+IIS is decently secure, so a lot of the security needed for a basic application like this is already handled by it.
+IIS can be subject to some security vulnerabilities, though, such as malware and DDoS attacks.